scabir/imongodbrepository/README.md

 }
 ```

-Then you create an entity class for the person object.
+Then you create an entity class for the person object just to satisfy IMongoDbItem interface.
 ```CSharp
 public class PersonEntity: Person, IMongoDbItem
 {